21Ayu/Power-Bi-Projects-/README.md

 - Customer count increased by  10% .

 ### **Overview**:
-* Overall revenue is 57M .
+* Overall revenue is 11M .
 * Total interest is 8M  .
-* Total Transaction amount is  46M.
+* Total Transaction amount is  45M.
-* Male and female customers are contributoiong to Revenue 5.34 and 5M.
+* Male and female customers  contribution to Revenue is almost in equal  ratio i.e 5M each
 * Blue and Silve credit card are contributing to of overall transactions  93%.
-* TX,NY & CA is contributing to 68% .
+* TX,NY & CA is contributing to 70% .
 * Overall activation rate is   57.5% .
 * Overall delinquent rate is  6.06% .